KStocky/ShaderTestFramework/docs/Tutorial.md

 assertions: 1 | 1 failed
 ```

 We have 5 asserts.
 4 of which passed.
 1 failed.
 And the one that failed was the one that had 1 as the left argument and 3 as the right argument.
-This is the first assert.
-The fix for this is fairly trivial however, let's pretend that it is not.
+This is the first assertion.
+The fix for this is fairly trivial however, let's pretend it is not.
 We can debug this with [PIX on Windows](https://devblogs.microsoft.com/pix/download/).
-To take a capture of a test that is run we can call `ShaderTestFixture::TakeCapture` prior to running a test.
+To take a capture of a test that is run we can call `ShaderTestFixture::TakeCapture` before running a test.
 So, we can amend the example to look like this

 ```c++
 SCENARIO("PowTests")